Back to Data Sources

 Petrinex Well Status: Cross-Province Well Records

-Petrinex well status, fluid, and operator for Alberta and Saskatchewan - the layer that keeps a survey consistent when it crosses the provincial border.
+Petrinex well status, fluid, and operator for Alberta and Saskatchewan, with the Wells layer reaching British Columbia and Manitoba too - so a survey stays consistent when it crosses a provincial border.

 What it is